Radioactive Material Frequently Asked Questions

 - Purchasing will establish a “standing order” good for a year (typically)

 - Lab receives PO number for each vendor and places orders with vendors.
-Each time an order is placed, the lab faxes an “Certification of Current Inventory for Purchase of Radiation Sources” (see attached document to the policy) to EHS
+Each time an order is placed, the lab faxes an “Certification of Current Inventory for Purchase of Radiation Sources” to EHS

 Contact the EHS Dosimetry Technician for more details.